 "The starting point of all achievement is DESIRE.
 Keep this constantly in mind.
 Weak desire brings weak results, just as a small fire makes a small amount of heat."

-6. How to Win Friends & Influence People by Dale Carnegie - I am not naturally a very socially savvy person.
-I had become a matter-of-fact, emotionally closed-off engineer who hadn't let herself completely understand the word empathy.
-This book taught me that genuine interest in others builds connection.
+How to Win Friends & Influence People by Dale Carnegie - I am not naturally a socially savvy person.
+I was a matter-of-fact, closed-off engineer who hadn't let herself understand the word empathy.
+This book taught me that interest in others builds connection.
 There was a Sandra before this book, and a different one after.

 "You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you."

-7. Born of This Land: My Story by Chung Ju Yung - This is the memoir of the South Korean entrepreneur who founded Hyundai, a conglomerate construction, automobile, and ship-making company.
-I read it at MIT in graduate school last year, at 29.
-Throughout this book is Mr. Yung's sense of purpose beyond himself— first helping his family, then helping transform his country, which at the time was poor and underdeveloped.
+Born of This Land: My Story by Chung Ju Yung - This is the memoir of the South Korean founder of Hyundai, a construction, automobile, and ship-making conglomerate.
+I read it at MIT in graduate school.
+Throughout this book is Mr. Yung's sense of purpose beyond himself— first helping his family, then helping transform his country, at the time, poor and underdeveloped.
 I've been chasing that same sense of duty since.

 "Thinking that anything is possible is the first rule of a successful person.
 If you doubt yourself, then you will only be able to accomplish as much as your doubts let you.
 If you think you can’t do something then you won’t be able to do it."